 Hear more about the Sacrament: Holy Eucharist (video link)

-Below are movie suggestions on FORMED that pertain to First Communion
+Below are movie suggestions on FORMED that pertain to Baptisms

 FORMED is being offered to every Catholic in English and Spanish this Catholic version of Netflix.
 FORMED is a streaming service with over 200 family appropriate movies along with sacramental preparation resources in Spanish and English.

 • If you haven’t already registered on FORMED all one needs to do is the following:

 • Type in their parish name or zip code (Mission parishes will have to use the parish name or zip code of the parent parish)